methodphoto/themincricketclub/records/the-jerry-wright-cup.md

 ### Highly commended:

- - Anand for match-winning innings v Trinity;
+ - Anand for match-winning innings v Trinity Oxley
- - Chris four-four in Ashes and in fact everyone who turned up all season.
+ - Chris four-fer in Ashes and in fact everyone who turned up all season.
  - Jim for long-service to glovemanship

 ### Main Awards